cap-js/cap-operator-plugin/README.md

     helm lint <chart-path>
     ```

 5. After filling all the design-time information in `values.yaml`, run `cds build`.
 The final chart will be generated in the `gen` folder within your project directory.

-If you have already added the templates during the plugin call, then you can skip this step as the helm chart is already complete.
+    >If you have already added the `templates` folder during the initial plugin call using `--with-templates`, then you can skip this step as the helm chart is already complete and you can directly consume it.

-6. Now to deploy the application, you need to create `runtime-values.yaml` with all the runtime values as mentioned above.
+6. Now to deploy the application, you need to create the `runtime-values.yaml` with all the runtime values as mentioned above.
 For that you can make use of the plugin itself.

+    The plugin requires the following information to generate the `runtime-values.yaml`-

+    * Application name (appName) *[Mandatory]*
+    * CAP Operator subdomain (capOperatorSubdomain) *[Mandatory]* - In Kyma clusters, CAP Operator subdomain is defaulted to `cap-op`.
+But if you are using your own gardener cluster, then you need to provide the subdomain that you used to install the CAP Operator.
+    * Cluster shoot domain (clusterDomain) *[Mandatory]*
+        ```sh
+        kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts[0]}'
+        ```
+    * Global Account ID (globalAccountId) *[Mandatory]* - Global Account ID to which you are deploying the application to.
+    * Provider subdomain (providerSubdomain) *[Mandatory]* - Subdomain of the provider subaccount to which you are deploying the application to.
+    * Tenant ID (tenantId) *[Mandatory]* - Tenant ID of the provider subaccount to which you are deploying the application to.
+    * HANA Instance ID (hanaInstanceId) *[Optional]* - ID of the HANA instance to which the application is deployed to.
+Only required if there are multiple HANA instances in the subaccount.
+    * Image Pull Secrets (imagePullSecret) *[Optional]* - Kubernetes secret used to pull the application images.

     The plugins provides two ways to generate the runtime values file -

     * **Interactive Mode** - This mode will ask you for all the runtime values one by one.
 To use this mode, run the following command: